Permits Issued for Four-Unit Building at 338 North 52nd Street in Haddington, West Philadelphia

-Permits have been issued for the construction of a three-story, four-unit multi-family residential 336 North 52nd Street in Haddington, West Philadelphia.
+Permits have been issued for the construction of a three-story, four-unit multi-family residential building at 336 North 52nd Street in Haddington, West Philadelphia.
 The new development will replace a vacant lot situated on the west side of the block between Haverford Avenue and Parrish Street.
 Designed by Designblendz, the attached structure will span 4,756 square feet and will feature a full basement.
-Permits list AIMES LLC listed as the contractor.
+Permits list AIMES LLC as the contractor.

 The construction cost is listed at $275,000, which translates to an average construction cost of around $58 per interior square foot.
 This total allocates $250,000 for general construction work and $25,000 for excavation work.